Putin orders 36-hour weekend cease-fire in Ukraine | Law-Order

 Russian President Vladimir Putin on Thursday ordered Moscow's armed forces to hold a 36-hour cease-fire in Ukraine this weekend for the Russian Orthodox Christmas holiday, the Kremlin said.

-The order follows a proposal by the head of the Russian Orthodox Church, Patriarch Kirill, earlier in the day day.
+The order follows a proposal by the head of the Russian Orthodox Church, Patriarch Kirill, earlier in the day, which was dismissed by an official in the Ukrainian presidential office as propaganda.

 “Based on the fact that a large number of citizens professing Orthodoxy live in the combat areas, we call on the Ukrainian side to declare a cease-fire and give them the opportunity to attend services on Christmas Eve, as well as on the Day of the Nativity of Christ,” according to Putin's order, addressed to Defence Minister Sergei Shoigu and published on the Kremlin's website.